How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Greens harvest

-• Vegetable garden is located near the house for daily harvests
+• Gardens are located near the house for daily harvest

-• Compost + biochar recycle all waste back to the soil
+• Compost and biochar recycle nutrients back into the soil

 Ana harvesting ripe papayas from a mature fruit tree in a tropical food forest